Maroua Brahmi

 Maroua Brahmi (مروى براهمي, born September 19, 1988) is a Paralympic athlete from Tunisia competing mainly in category F32 throwing events.
-She is the 2016 Paralympic Champion in club throw category F32 and the F32 shot put.
+She was the 2016 Paralympic Champion in club throw category F32 and the F32 shot put.

-Achievements
+Career

 Impaired with cerebral palsy, Brahmi took to sport in 2008, she made her international debut in 2009, her first major international competition was at the 2011 IPC Athletics World Championships held in Christchurch, New Zealand, where she won a gold medal in the F31/F32/F51 club throw, she also came 11th in the F32/F34 shot put.

 Brahmi competed in the 2012 Summer Paralympics in London, UK.
 There she won a gold medal in Women's club throw F31/32/51 and a bronze medal in the Women's shot put F32/33/34.

 At the 2013 IPC Athletics World Championships in Lyon, France, on winning the gold medal in the club throw she broke the world record when throwing 24.15 meters, she also finished 4th in the shot put.